What to do if you have been made redundant

 By partnering with a recruiting expert you will have an advocate who will promote your strengths and expertise to potential employers.
 Recruitment is a people business, so we’re passionate about creating valuable relationships with everyone we work with.
 We want to make sure you find a job that fits your career plans and ticks as many boxes for you as possible.

 You could also consider taking on casual or temporary work.
-This can give you the breathing space required to find the right permanent opportunity that moves you one step closer to your ultimate career goal.
-A short-term assignment also allows you to build your skills and experience, while keeping your motivation and positivity high.
+This can give you the breathing space required to find the right full time permanent opportunity that moves you one step closer to your ultimate career goal.
+A short-term assignment also allows you to build your competencies and experience, while keeping your motivation and positivity high.

-One of your best selling points is your skills base, so make sure your skills continue to develop throughout your period of unemployment.
+As a job seeker, one of your best selling points is your skills base, so make sure your skills continue to develop throughout your period of unemployment.
 Money may be tight during this period, but there are ways you can keep yourself at the growing edge of your career without breaking the bank.
 These include following industry leaders and thinkers on LinkedIn, TED Talks, YouTube feeds, Twitter and other social media, completing free online courses, attending webinars or working with a mentor.
-You could also consider joining an industry or professional association or voluntary work, both of which can tick a lot of the boxes for skills and career building.
+You could also consider joining an industry or professional association or voluntary work, both of which can tick a lot of the boxes for skills and skills development.

+For more, read our article on how to upskill outside the office.
 Provided the skills you gain are relevant to your profession, your upskilling efforts will show hiring managers that you are a hard worker who is serious about your career and improving your skills to benefit your future employer.
-Get more advice on upskilling here

 You don’t get a second chance to make a good first impression.
 If it’s been a while since your last job interview, it’s advisable to brush up on your interview skills so you can effectively demonstrate why you are the most suitable candidate.
-This includes demonstrating good non-verbal communication, such as by making eye contact and sitting up tall, listening and answering the question asked, understanding how to answer behavioural and situational interview questions, and preparing your own answers to ask at the end.
+This includes demonstrating good non-verbal communication, such as by making eye contact and sitting up tall, listening and answering the question asked, understanding how to answer behavioural, competency and situational interview questions, and preparing your own questions to ask the interviewer.
 Don’t forget to also dress appropriately – even if your interview is being conducted virtually.
-You can read more interview preparation tips here.
+You can read more interview preparation tips here

 You should feel comfortable openly discussing your redundancy during a job interview with a recruiter or potential employer.
 Recruiting experts are aware of how common redundancies can be and understand that it is no reflection on your abilities.

-If you are feeling nervous about being asked why you were made redundant, you can prepare and practice your answer in advance.
-State the reason why the redundancy occurred, then make a more positive comment on the opportunity it created for you and how you believe you could add value to the employer.
+If you are feeling nervous about how to explain your redundancy in a job interview, you can prepare and practice your answer in advance.
+State the reason why the redundancy occurred, share your successes in the role before your redundancy, then make a more positive comment on the opportunity it created for you and how you believe you could add value in this particular role.

 For example, “Unfortunately my last job was made redundant in an organisational restructure that impacted several people in my team.
-While I was disappointed to be leaving, I used the time immediately following my redundancy to refocus on my career goals and identify the right next role for me.
+I am proud of my accomplishments in the role before I was made redundant, such as...
+While I was disappointed to be leaving, I used the time immediately following my redundancy to refocus on my career goals, upskill and identify the right next role for me.
 I believe this opportunity would allow me to add value by drawing on my experience in the areas of A, B and C to achieve X, Y and Z.”